Actindo-AG/Documentation/POS/Integration/06_CreateStore.md

 # Create a store in POS

-There are two ways to create a store in POS:
-Either you use the [wizard to create a store](#create-a-store-via-wizard) or you [create the store manually](#create-a-store-manually).
+There are two ways to create a store in POS: via wizard, see [Create a store via wizard](#create-a-store-via-wizard), or manually, see [Create the store manually](#create-a-store-manually).

 ## Create a store via wizard